XboxReplay/express-ugc-proxy/README.md

 ```

 # Proxy all the way?
-As specified upper `redirectOnSuccess` allows you to skip the proxy phase and redirect to the media URI.
+As specified upper `redirectOnFetch` allows you to skip the proxy phase and redirect to the media URI.
 This case is recommended if you want to stream a media directly from Azure servers on your own website to prevent useless memory usage.

 ```
 app.use('/redirect-ugc-files, UGCMiddleware.handle(
     getOrResolveXBLAuthorization
-), { redirectOnSuccess: true });
+), { redirectOnFetch: true });

 app.use('/stream-ugc-files, UGCMiddleware.handle(
     getOrResolveXBLAuthorization
-), { redirectOnSuccess: false });
+), { redirectOnFetch: false });
 ```

 # What's next?
+* Add tests 🤷
 * Handle cache logic
 * Allow custom file types mapping